 Hazard – the potential for harmful effects.
 The hazards of a product are evaluated by examining the properties of the product, such as toxicity, flammability and chemical reactivity.

 Hazard class – a way of grouping products together that have similar hazards or properties.

 Hazard category – the subdivision within a hazard class that tells you about how hazardous the product is (the severity of hazard).
 Category 1 is always the greatest level of hazard (it is the most hazardous within that class).
 If Category 1 is further divided, Category 1A within the same hazard class is a greater hazard than category 1B.
 Category 2 within the same hazard class is more hazardous than category 3, and so on.

 Hazard classification – the hazard class and category assigned to a hazardous product based on the comparison of the properties of the hazardous product with the criteria for each hazard class in the HPR.

 Hazardous combustion product – hazardous substance(s) formed when the product burns.
 These substances may be flammable, toxic, reactive and/or have other hazards.

 Hazard statement – a required phrase assigned to a category or subcategory of a hazard class that describes the nature of the hazard presented by a hazardous product.

-Hazardous decomposition product – hazardous substance(s) that may be released when a product reacts with other substances, as a result of aging, reaction with airborne oxygen or moisture or exposure to light.
+Hazardous decomposition product –hazardous substance(s) that may be released when a product breaks down, as a result of aging, exposure to oxygen, moisture, or heat, light, or electricity.